fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 The course contains nine parts, the first of which is numbered 0 for historical reasons.
 A part loosely corresponds to one week of studying.
 The parts are published in a faster phase, however, and the speed of completing the course is quite flexible.

 Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before good enough know-how of the topics of part <i>n</i>  has been achieved.
-In pedagogic terms, the course uses <i>mastery learning</i>, and the intent is for you to proceed to the next part only after doing enough of the exercices of the previous part.
+In pedagogic terms, the course uses <i>mastery learning</i>, and the intent is for you to proceed to the next part only after doing enough of the exercises of the previous part.

 You are expected to do <i>at least</i> all of the exercises that are not marked with a star(*).
 Exercises marked with a star count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next part.